AndrewEmeg/07-Pig-Game/README.md

 This is the [JavaScript Course](https://www.udemy.com/share/101Wfe/)

-Hey everyone! 🌟<br>

-I've got another cool project to share from my JavaScript course: the 'Pig Game'! 🎲🐷<br>

-Not familiar with it?
-Let me give you a quick rundown:<br>

 ## **INSTRUCTIONS:**<br>
 ✅ The game of Pig is a super simple but thrilling dice game where two players race to reach 100 points. 🎯<br>